nf-core/mag/docs/output.md

 ### Metagenome QC with QUAST

 [QUAST](http://cab.spbu.ru/software/quast/) is a tool that evaluates metagenome assemblies by computing various metrics.
-The QUAST output is also included in the multiqc report, as well as in the assembly directories themselves.
+The QUAST output is also included in the MultiQC report, as well as in the assembly directories themselves.

 **Output directory: `results/Assembly/[assembler]/[sample]_QC`**